 Combining the benefits of serrates anterior strengthening with an unstable surface makes this exercise a great one for shoulder rehab.
 Regress down to having both hands in straps if an easier variation is needed.

-A great rehab and general strength exercise for the entire upper back.
+An excellent rehab and general strength exercise for the entire upper back.
 Works the traps, rhomboids, and rotator cuff.
 I especially like doing a drop set here where I have individuals do 10 tough reps then take a step back for less resistance and crank out more reps.

 External rotations are always a staple in shoulder rehab programs and can easily be performed with a suspension trainer.
 The benefit of this set up versus a theraband is the added core challenge.
-Many individuals with a tendency to overextend the lumbar spine during overhead lifts will do the same here making this a great exercise to start retraining that pattern.
+Many individuals with a tendency to overextend the lumbar spine during overhead lifts will do the same here, making this a great exercise to start retraining that pattern.

 Lower Body Suspension Trainer Rehab Exercises